Report on Top Ways To Treat & Get Rid of Ringworm

 - beard (tinea barbae)

-- body (tinea corporis): Areas like thighs, arms, legs etc.
+- body (tinea corporis): Areas like the thighs, arms, legs etc.

-- groin area (tinea cruris, jock itch): Athletes both men and women who sweat a lot.
+- groin area (tinea cruris, jock itch): Male and female athletes who sweat a lot.

 - feet (tinea pedis, also called athlete’s foot)

 Phytozine ringworm cream guarantees results and is safe for kids and adults.
-It has a 60-day full money back policy.
-If, for any reason, you aren’t completely satisfied, simply return it within 60 days of the purchase to receive a refund.
+It has a 60-day money back guarantee policy.
+If, for any reason, you aren’t completely satisfied, simply return it within 60 days of the purchase date to receive a refund.

 Doctor Prescribed Treatments for Ringworm